 You can do a few more things to keep your store more secured.
 Give a strong password for your WooCommerce store admin panel so that hackers cannot find their way in.
 Make sure to keep regular backups of your site.

 Also, keep all your plugins and themes updated at all times to maintain site security.
-Limit the number of administrative roles to as less as possible.
+Limit the number of administrative roles to as little as possible.

 4. Speed Up Your Online Store

 On average, visitors do not like to wait more than 3 secs for your site to load.
 Hence a slow site can be a reason to lose potential prospects on your site.

 Monitor your site’s loading speed on a regular basis.
-Tools like Google PageSpeed Insight & Pingdom help you keep a track on your site’s speed.
+Tools like Google PageSpeed Insight & Pingdom help you keep track of your site’s speed.

 Make sure to optimize your image sizes to a moderate dimension where it is not too heavy and at the same time can give you a good resolution.

-Normally, an image doesn’t need to be larger than 150kb for large full-width preview.
+Normally, an image doesn’t need to be larger than 150kb for a large full-width preview.
 Your image size should be smaller than that.

 Once you have tried the basics and your site is still slow, it is best to consult with your hosting provider or professional developers.
 But don’t ignore.